Johnstown, New York: Industrialization

 With plentiful forests of hemlock trees and the wood bark they produced, Johnstown became a center for tanning of leather during the late 19th century.
-By the early 20th century Johnstown, along with neighboring Gloversville, became known as the glove-making capital of the world.
-Nicknamed the "Glove Cities", the two cities are still called that today.
-Many fringe business once existed to support the glove and leather industries around Johnstown.
-Box manufacturers, thread dealers, sewing machine repairmen, chemical companies and many others made a living helping to supply and service the industry.
+By the early 20th century, Johnstown, along with neighboring Gloversville, became known as the glove-making capital of the world, nicknamed the "Glove Cities".
+Many related businesses once existed to support the glove and leather industries around Johnstown.
+Box manufacturers, thread dealers, sewing machine repairers, chemical companies, and many others made a living helping to supply and service the industry.

-One of the early industries to establish itself in Johnstown was the Knox gelatine plant.
+One of the other early industries established in Johnstown was the Knox gelatine plant.
 It was built in 1890 by Charles B. Knox, a prominent Johnstown resident, who developed the granulated, unflavored gelatin still used in food preparation today.
-When Knox died in 1908, his wife Rose Knox assumed management of the business.
+When Knox died in 1908, his wife Rose Knox managed the business.
 She became one of the earliest successful American businesswomen.
-The Knox family and its philanthropic foundation were generous to the city.
-Results of their philanthropy can still be found there today.
-They gave the city the block of land known as Knox Field, where the playgrounds, athletic fields, and bridle path are located.
-Knox Junior High School was named in honor of the family.
+The Knox family and its philanthropic foundation were generous to the city, giving it the block of land known as Knox Field, where playgrounds, athletic fields, and bridle paths are located.
+The city named Knox Junior High School for the family.
 The Knox Gelatin plant, once a major employer in Johnstown, closed in 1975 following the sale of the company to the Lipton Tea Company.

 Geography

 Johnstown is located along the southern edge of Fulton County, in the picturesque Mohawk Valley of upstate New York.
 It is slightly north of the route developed for the Erie Canal through what is now Montgomery County.
 Although not a hilltown, Johnstown is close to the Adirondack Mountains that stretch across the northern portion of Fulton County.
-It is situated near the southern border of the Adirondack Park.
+It is near the southern border of the Adirondack Park.

 According to the United States Census Bureau, the city has a total area of 12.65 sqkm, of which 12.63 sqkm is land and 0.02 sqkm, or 0.17%, is water.
 The city is bordered to the north, east, and west by the town of Johnstown, to the northeast by the city of Gloversville, and to the south by the town of Mohawk in Montgomery County.

 Cayadutta Creek, which runs through the city, provided water power needed to generate the electricity required by the various industries that grew up in Johnstown.
 The creek flows south to join the Mohawk River at Fonda.

 East-west highways, New York State Route 29 and New York State Route 67, intersect in the city and also cross the north-south highway New York State Route 30A.
 NY 29 leads east 32 mi to Saratoga Springs and northwest 8 mi to Rockwood.
 NY 67 leads southeast 11 mi to Amsterdam and west 18 mi to St. Johnsville.
 NY 30A leads northeast 4 mi to Gloversville and 10 mi to Mayfield, as well as south 4.5 mi to Fonda and 6 mi to the New York Thruway.